roosemberth/karuiwm/doc/FAQ.md

       application.

   Of course, catching an X error will hide whenever there *truly* is an issue in our code.
 But we can't change that.
+If someone finds an elegant way to circumvent catching any of the errors above, (s)he is welcome to solve that.